31d4r/Raven/README.md

 ## Database

 Raven uses GRDB.swift for local data storage with SQLite.
-All project metadata, file references, and notes are stored locally on your device.
+All project metadata, file references are stored locally on your device.

 ## Development Status